 An easy-to-understand-and-use transit system relies on simple network and route design.
-Consolidating duplicative services on the same or parallel corridors within a quarter-mile to a half-mile distance provides an opportunity to simplify the network for ease of use-and, reduce unusedunderutilized capacity, and invest those resources into other areas of the network.
+Consolidating duplicative services on the same or parallel corridors within a quarter-mile to a half-mile distance provides an opportunity to simplify the network for ease of use and reduce unused capacity.
 This concept requires better coordination of schedules and transfer points and will result in an easier-to-use and more convenient system while reducing wait time and overall travel time.

-Metro's directly-operated service primarily operates three types of buses: a standard 40-foot bus, a 45-foot bus, and a 60-foot "articulated" bus.
+Metro's directly operated service primarily operates three types of buses: a standard 40-foot bus, a 45-foot bus, and a 60-foot "articulated" bus.
 To ensure that buses can adequately navigate route alignments and serve bus stops, Metro established the following standards: